YOUR BONUS CONTENT

 “If you want me to stop, there’s always husband.”

 “Yes, there is,” he whispered before leaning in for another kiss.
 There were kisses that expressed love, and then there were those that expressed lust.
-But this was a new and I could only describe it as an action that said, “I need you.”
+But this was new, and I could only describe it as an action that said, “I need you.”
 Dammit, if I cried again, I was going to be pissed.

 “I agree, Mr. Smith,” I laughed.